-P. Voter Registration
+Q. Voter Registration

 NMJC will make a good-faith effort to distribute a voter registration mail-out form, requested and received from the State of New Mexico, to each student enrolled in a degree or certificate program and physically in attendance at the institution and to make such forms widely available to students (Voter Registration Amendment, section 489 Higher Education Amendment, 1998).
 Voter registration forms can be picked up at the Student Life Office in the Ben Alexander Student Learning Center.
-Voter registration information is e-mailed to all enrolled students at the beginning of each fall semester.